 If you or a loved one has been injured in an auto accident due to another person texting while driving contact the Los Angeles auto accident attorneys at Grey Law.
 We have represented thousands of people who have suffered due to the negligent actions of others.
 We will help you obtain full compensation for your injury and peace of mind.
 We obtain through subpoenas and open records law enforcement’s reports, photographs, video recorded witness statements and even video footage from traffic cameras to gather as much information as we possibly can.
 Always keeping our client’s best interests in mind, our bodily injury lawyers communicate with medical providers and help ensure that our clients receive the medical care they need in cases where they have been severely injured.
 Contact our office today at 323-210-4504 for a free case evaluation.

 Distracted driving and texting while driving are against the law in California, but the penalties are minor: a $76 fine for first offense and $175 fine for each subsequent offense for texting while driving.
 It is unlikely that these laws will have a major effect on people’s texting and driving habits.

-If you have suffered serious personal injuries or the wrongful death of someone you love as a result of a texting while driving injury, the Los Angeles accident attorneys at Grey Law will fight for you.
+If you have suffered serious personal injuries or the wrongful death of someone you love as a result of a texting while driving injury, the car accident lawyer at Grey Law will fight for you.
 With over 25 years of legal experience, our Los Angeles texting while driving attorneys can secure the evidence, negotiate with the insurance company and fight aggressively in court on your behalf.
 You should not have to shoulder the burden of someone else’s negligent and reckless driving habits alone.
 You deserve to be compensated, and we can help.
-Contact us today at 323-857-9500 for a free legal consultation.
+Contact us today at 323-210-4504 for a free legal consultation.